Copper Storage Hepatopathy, Wilson’s Disease (Copper Storage Disease of the Liver) in Dogs

 The disease is genetic and often occurs in certain dog breeds, including Bedlington Terriers, West Highland White Terriers, and Doberman Pinschers.
 These breeds have genetic predispositions that impair their ability to eliminate copper from the liver.

-Normally, copper absorbed through food is stored in the liver and used or excreted from the body as needed.
+Normally, copper absorbed through food is stored in the liver and used as needed or excreted from the body.
 In dogs with copper storage hepatopathy, this mechanism is disrupted, causing copper to accumulate in the liver.
 This accumulation leads to oxidative stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and cell damage, which can eventually lead to liver inflammation and fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and cell damage, which can ultimately result in liver inflammation and fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
 In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function..

-The genetic basis of the disease varies depending on the breed.
-In Bedlington Terriers, a specific genetic trait has been identified that is responsible for the accumulation of copper.
-In other breeds, the genetic basis is not yet fully understood, but there is evidence that multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+The genetic basis of the disease varies by breed.
+In Bedlington Terriers, a specific genetic trait has been identified that is responsible for copper accumulation.
+In other breeds, the genetic basis is not yet fully understood, but there are indications that multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
 In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. genes may be involved.

 Environmental factors can also play a role in the severity of the disease.
 A copper-rich diet can worsen the disease, especially in genetically predisposed dogs.
 Therefore, managing copper intake is an important aspect of disease control.